Horse Racing NAP of the Day: Horse Racing Betting Tips | Todays Racing Tips

-Today’s NAP of the Day is Free Wind, a 9/4 chance in the 3:15 at Doncaster on the second day of the four-day St Leger Festival at the Town Moor track.
+The NAP of the Day for 10 September is Armor, a 6/4 shot in the 2:10 at Doncaster during the penultimate day of the St Leger Festival up in Yorkshire.

 Get a £25 Risk Free Bet on all Today’s Racing at Quinnbet

-Quinnbet are giving anyone betting on Thursday’s racing a £25 Free Bet.
-Just sign up for an account and make a first deposit of any value, then bet on any horse.
-If the horse loses then Quinnbet will return your stake, up to a maximum of £25.
+Quinnbet are giving people betting on the Friday horse racing a £25 Free Bet.
+Just sign up for an account and make a first deposit of any value, then take a punt on any horse.
+If the horse doesn’t win, then Quinnbet will return your stake, up to a maximum of £25.

 They are also adding 50 Free Spins on online casino for all new customers.